arqmain/Python/Python/Project2/README.md

 The principal approach of this work lies in delivering efficient ways of connectivity.
 At the same time, it is included specific examples for each case and uses some practical “queries" to get information from databases.

 The database management systems considered here are SQLite, MySQL, MS-SQL, MS-ACCESS, and PostgreSQL.
+In addition, a way to connect Python with "AWS-RDS Online Platform" is also provided.

 Python is a highly dynamic ecosystem and it is having a great expansion these days.
 So, this publication aims to be located as a contribution on the issue of Python connectivity with updated reference in January 2018.

 <br>